xperiandri/blazor-fluxor/docs/README.md

 ### Sample projects
 More sample projects will be added as the framework develops.
 - [Counter sample] - Fluxorizes `Counter` page in the standard Visual Studio Blazor sample in order to show how to switch to a Redux/Flux pattern application using Fluxor.
 - [Effects sample] - Fluxorizes `FetchData` page in the standard Visual Studio Blazor sample in order to demonstrate asynchronous reactions to actions that are dispatched.
 - [Redux dev tools integration] - Demonstrates how to enable debugger integration for the [Redux dev tools] Chrome plugin.
 - [Custom Middleware] - Demonstrates how to create custom Middleware to intercept actions etc.
 - [Blazor Flight Finder] - A conversion of the official Blazor `Flight Finder` demo.
-  - [MultiActionReducer sample] - A sample demonstrating how to implement multiple reducers in a single reducer class.

 ## What's new